Atlas Wept

 “Intriguing world inspired by mythology, touching story, and engaging mix of shmup/bullet hell and turn-based RPG gameplay.”

-“Gameplay was admittedly a mixed bag; I have never played a real Touhou game, so I struggled with every new attack.
-It was strangely easy even though I wasn't good at dodging.
-I eventually upped the difficulty after both parties got four members, but I think my problem was that I could carry too many healing items.”
+“Gameplay was admittedly a mixed bag; I have never played a real Touhou game, so I struggled with every new attack, but it was strangely easy even though I struggled with dodging.
+I eventually upped the difficulty after both parties got four members; I think my problem was that I could carry too many healing items.”

 “For the maps: they are largely too bland, and it rarely feels like Septimus is an actual world but rather just gameplay segments put together for you to go through.”